smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

   }
 ---

-> ⚠️ Design Patterns and Best Practices
-> When registering and funding Keeper-compatible contracts, please refer to [Design Patterns and Best Practices](../best-practices) to understand usage patterns and best practices you can employ within Keeper-compatible smart contracts.

 # Overview <!-- omit in toc -->

 This guide will explain how to register a Keeper-compatible contract with the Chainlink Keeper Network.
 To find more information on deploying a Keeper-compatible contract, refer to [Making Compatible Contracts](../compatible-contracts).
 Registration of contracts can be completed using the Chainlink Keepers App: